tropicalmentat/aoi-flood-detection/README.md

 2. ALOS2-PALSAR2 (SAR)
 3. Sentinel1b (SAR)

-# TODO: Add description of modules/files to use to generate flood extracts/data
 ### Repository Structure
 - Each sensor (with the exception of Landsat8 and Sentinel2) have their own exclusive module in the `src` directory.
 This is because the raw data per sensor have different processing requirements,
 - The execution of the flood extraction workflow is facilitated by the `extract.py` script in each module.
 This script consolidates the pre-processing steps required for the raw data to be transformed to flood data.